julianmak/OCES3301_data_analysis/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/julianmak/OCES3301_data_analysis/blob/main/) (requires Google login)

+NOTE (18 Jan 25): yaml and environment files added by Jonathan Lee

 NOTE (09 Apr 22): The larger data files are managed through the [GitHub LFS](https://git-lfs.github.com/).
 This has been a (isolated?) problem on a Mac when doing `git clone/update` in the terminal, but has not been an issue on the two Linux computers I have access to.
 Please let me know if there are problems in cloning/updating, and I might consider splitting the repositories into a "code" and "data" one, where the data can be accessed through appropriate `!wget` commands.

 ### Other resources I've found